Adirondack Mountains New York, USA Travel Guide

 All major gateway airports (ALB, BTV, SYR) provide various facilities and services for travelers, including car rental agencies.

 Amtrak's Adirondack Line operates daily between New York City and Montreal.
-It makes several stops within or very close to the Adirondack Park, including Saratoga Springs, Fort Edward (near Lake George), Westport (for Lake Placid/Keene Valley access), and Plattsburgh.
+It causes several stops within or very close to the Adirondack Park, including Saratoga Springs, Fort Edward (near Lake George), Westport (for Lake Placid/Keene Valley access), and Plattsburgh.

-Greyhound and Trailways offer limited routes to Adirondack gateway towns like Lake George, Plattsburgh, and Saratoga Springs.
+Greyhound and Trailways offer limited courses to Adirondack gateway towns like Lake George, Plattsburgh, and Saratoga Springs.
 From these points, further local transportation or a rental car is necessary to reach destinations within the park.

-Driving is the most popular and flexible way to explore the Adirondack Park due to its vast size and limited public transportation.
+Driving is the most popular and flexible way to explore the Adirondack Park due to its vast size and not much public transportation.
 A valid U.S. Driver's license or an International Driving Permit (IDP) in conjunction with your home country's license is necessary.
 Minimum age for renting cars is typically 21, with surcharges for drivers under 25.

 Lake Champlain Ferries provide a scenic and practical link between Vermont and the eastern side of the Adirondacks.
-Routes include Burlington, Vermont, to Port Kent, New York, and Grand Isle, Vermont, to Plattsburgh, New York.
+Routes include Burlington, Vermont, to Port Kent, New York, and Magnificent Isle, Vermont, to Plattsburgh, New York.

-Rivers within the Adirondack Park are mainly used for recreational paddling (canoeing, kayaking, Stand-up paddleboarding) and fishing.
+Rivers within the Adirondack Park are mainly used for leisure paddling (canoeing, kayaking, Stand-up paddleboarding) and fishing.
 They are not a means of commercial transport for tourists arriving in the region.
 Many outfitters offer rentals and guided trips on rivers like the Ausable River or the Raquette River.

 Convenient for travelers combining a trip to Vermont with an Adirondack visit.